 4. Preseason Historical Systems and Trends

-It is true that some simple older popular trends (bet on a team in its second preseason game if its opponent is playing its first) are no longer predictive (this one is <50% over the past ten years).
-However, there remain very good predictive trends/systems for the preseason.
-For example, dogs of over 7 points do very well, especially when facing a team off a win.
-I track and apply over 100 preseason situations and trends when making my picks.
+It’s true that some simple, older trends (bet on a team in its second preseason game if its opponent is playing its first) are no longer predictive, but I track and apply over 100 preseason situations and trends when making my picks.

 Remember, it doesn’t take much of an edge, and if we can beat 52.4% with our picks, we bank!

 These are just a few examples of what you should be researching and considering when making your NFL preseason picks.

 I utilize a system that takes all of these variables and more into account on my preseason picks.

 With every free premium pick I send, you'll also get a clear write-up of my reasoning behind the pick, so you’re not left in the dark.

 See my philosophy for the NFL regular season.

 See my philosophy for the NFL playoffs and Super Bowl